ioccc-src/winner/2013/morgan1/README.md

 ```

 where `YYYY` is the four digit year, `MM` is the two digit month and `DD` is two
 digit day of the month.
+The arrow keys control the shifting of the date as
+follows:

+* Right : go forwards one day.
+* Left  : go backwards one day.
+* Up    : go forwards 20 days.
+* Down  : go backwards 20 days.

 ## Try: